Our own home grown terrorists have been indicted:

-James, 29, is scheduled to be arraigned next week.
-All four face counts of conspiring to wage war against the U.S. government, kill armed service members or murder foreign officials, among other charges.
+The four conspired to wage war against the U.S. government through terrorism, kill armed service members and murder foreign officials, among other charges, according to the indictment.

-Washington, Patterson and Samana — who attended the same Inglewood mosque — allegedly conducted surveillance of military sites, synagogues, the Israeli Consulate and El Al airline facilities in the Los Angeles area as well as Internet research on Jewish holidays, prosecutors said.
+Washington, Patterson and Samana ? who attended the same Inglewood mosque ? allegedly conducted surveillance of National Guard facilities, the Israeli Consulate and several synagogues in the Los Angeles area as well as Internet research on Jewish holidays.

 The attacks were to be carried out with firearms and other weapons on Jewish holidays, according to the indictment.
 Patterson allegedly bought a .223-caliber rifle in July.